yingzhenwang/AI_Website/documentation/user-guide.md

 - View all your saved recipes
 - See newly generated recipes before deciding to save them

+### Ready to Cook Recipes

+At the top of the Recipes tab, you'll see a "Ready to Cook" section showing recipe tags for saved recipes that can be made with your current inventory:

+- Each tag shows the recipe name and cooking time
+- Click on a tag to see the full recipe details
+- The system automatically checks which saved recipes can be made with your current ingredients
+- You can refresh the list by clicking the refresh icon
+- If no recipes can be made with current ingredients, a helpful message will suggest what to do next

 ### Generating a New Recipe

 1. Click "Generate Recipe"